MicrosoftDocs/office-developer-lync-evergreen-docs/docs/desktop/get-started-with-desktop-application-and-display-sharing.md

 Microsoft Lync 2013 provides a modality that allows a Lync conversation participant to share a resource such as a view of a Windows desktop, a running application, or a monitor with other conversation participants.
 The shared resource can be remotely controlled if the sharing participant allows it.

 The shared resource is displayed in a component of the Lync conversation window that is known as the sharing stage.
-It is not possible to share a computer resource through the Lync 2013 API without the use of the conversation window.
+It's not possible to share a computer resource through the Lync 2013 API without the use of the conversation window.
 For this reason, you cannot create a sharing application for use in a UI suppression scenario.
 <a name="Start"></a>

 ## Get started with desktop, application, and display sharing